Deepak Nitrite's Q1 FY26: Are Investors Overlooking a Strategic Bet on India's Chemical Future?

 Deepak Nitrite’s consolidated revenue for Q1 FY26 stood at ₹1,890 crore, marking a 13% decline year-on-year (YoY) and a similar 13% fall quarter-on-quarter (QoQ).
-This dip isn’t entirely surprising given the global economic slowdown and intense pricing pressures, particularly from Chinese competition, which have plagued the chemicals industry.
+This dip isn’t entirely unexpected given the global economic slowdown, oversupply from China, and intense pricing pressures that have impacted the chemical industry.

 Particulars (₹ crore) Q1 FY26 Q4 FY25 QoQ (%) Q1 FY25 YoY (%)